starling-cloud/docker-blender/README.md

 # Blender devContainer

-This Docker setup provides a Blender 2.80 environment running on Ubuntu 18.04 with CUDA 10.1 support, ideal for GPU-accelerated rendering tasks.
+This Docker setup provides a Blender nvironment running on Ubuntu with CUDA support, ideal for GPU-accelerated rendering tasks.

 ## Prerequisites